Elle Investments Research Report: XIN

 XIN is a Chinese real estate developer and property manager that is trading at a very depressed valuation, which is common for Chinese companies of this nature.
 But we feel that the real estate projects outside of China (i.e. NYC, UK), the substantial investment by global private investment firm TPG (3.1% of shares outstanding as of 9/23/19 according to Yahoo Finance), and the 31 consecutive quarters of paying a dividend significantly de-risk a position in XIN.
 It may take awhile (if ever) for the market to give XIN’s stock a fairer valuation, but in the meantime, patience can be rewarded via the 9%+ dividend.

 LIQUIDITY POSITION: Fair

-However, XIN does have a very large debt load, which stood at $3.5B as of 4Q18.
+However, XIN does have a very large debt load, which stood at $3.6B as of 2Q19.
 Thus far XIN seems able to easily access more funding and extend their debt maturities into the future.
 The risk here is the questionable terms of the financing decisions that management is making, which continue to push their weighted average interest rate up.
-Just a few days ago on April 29, they announced the issuance (offered outside of the US) of $300M worth of 14.2% senior notes due 2021.
+On April 29, they announced the issuance (offered outside of the US) of $300M worth of 14.2% senior notes due 2021.
 The proceeds were used to partially retire two other batches of senior notes paying interest rates of 8.1% and 9.9%.

 Frankly, the jury is still out about management’s rationale behind this expensive-looking maneuver.